Chalarangelo/30-seconds-of-code/content/snippets/react/s/password-revealer.md

 ---
-title: Show/hide password toggle
+title: Show/hide password toggle component
+shortTitle: Password revealer
-type: snippet
+type: tip
 language: react
 tags: [components,input,state]
 cover: thread
-excerpt: Renders a password input field with a reveal button.
+excerpt: Ever wanted to show the password the user is typing?
+Here's how you can create a password input field with a reveal button in React.
 listed: true
-dateModified: 2020-11-25
+dateModified: 2024-06-14
 ---

-Renders a password input field with a reveal button.

-- Use the `useState()` hook to create the `shown` state variable and set its value to `false`.
-- When the `<button>` is clicked, execute `setShown`, toggling the `type` of the `<input>` between `'text'` and `'password'`.
+Have you ever wondered how **password reveal** buttons work?
+Perhaps you've tried to build one yourself by storing the password in a state variable and toggling its visibility.
+Luckily, there's a much simpler way, leveraging HTML's built-in password input field.

+All you really need to understand for this trick to work is that changing the `type` attribute of the `<input>` element from `'password'` to `'text'` will reveal the password.
+This is a simple and relatively secure way to show the password the user is typing.

+In order to leverage this knowledge, you will need to use the `useState()` hook to create a state variable that toggles the `type` attribute of the `<input>` element.
+When the user clicks the reveal button, you can update the state variable to toggle the password's visibility.

 ```jsx
 const PasswordRevealer = ({ value }) => {